The Himalayas: The Majestic Crown of the Earth

 Formation and Geography of the Himalayas

 Two enormous parts of the Earth’s crust were pushed against each other to build the Himalayas.
 The Indian Plate was moving north at a glacial pace of approximately 15 cm/yr some 50 million years ago and collided with the Eurasian Plate.
 The intense pressure flexed and uplifted rocks to build the gigantic mountains that we now see.
-It is still ongoing, and therefore the Himalayas are rising up by some 5 mm every year.
-We know that they were underwater prior to that because sea creature fossils were discovered even on top of Mount Everest!
+It is still ongoing, and therefore, the Himalayas are rising by some 5 mm every year.
+We know that they were underwater before that because sea creature fossils were discovered even on top of Mount Everest!

 a.
 The Great Himalayas (Himadri)

-- Highest central belt with the highest peaks of the world like Everest and Annapurna
+- The highest central belt with the highest peaks in the world, like Everest and Annapurna

 - Made up of extremely old crystalline rocks, metamorphic rocks, and granite

-- Covered with glaciers, grand gorges, and broken slopes which are impassable even to the best climbers
+- Covered with glaciers, grand gorges, and broken slopes that are impassable even to the best climbers

 b.
 The Lesser Himalayas (Himachal)